-RIDOT compiles information related to oversize/overweight permits, as shown in the figure below.
+RIDOT compiles information related to oversize/overweight permits, as shown in Figure 36.
 In the last month, there has been a relatively large spike in permits.
 In FY2019, there were 8,859 permits issued and in FY2020, there were 7,836 permits issued.
 A reasonable baseline is 9,000 permits issued annually.